MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-endpoints-sccm-windows-defender-advanced-threat-protection.md

 Where:<br>
 Key type is a string. <br>
 Possible values are:
-- Normal - sets reporting frequency from the endpoint to Normal mode for the optimal speed and performance balance
+- Normal - sets reporting frequency from the machine to Normal mode for the optimal speed and performance balance
-- Expedite - sets reporting frequency from the endpoint to Expedite mode
+- Expedite - sets reporting frequency from the machine to Expedite mode

 The default value in case the registry key doesn’t exist is Normal.

 ## Offboard machines using System Center Configuration Manager

 For security reasons, the package used to Offboard machines will expire 30 days after the date it was downloaded.
-Expired offboarding packages sent to an endpoint will be rejected.
+Expired offboarding packages sent to an machine will be rejected.
 When downloading an offboarding package you will be notified of the packages expiry date and it will also be included in the package name.

 > [!NOTE]
-> Onboarding and offboarding policies must not be deployed on the same endpoint at the same time, otherwise this will cause unpredictable collisions.
+> Onboarding and offboarding policies must not be deployed on the same machine at the same time, otherwise this will cause unpredictable collisions.

 1. Get the offboarding package from the [Windows Defender ATP portal](https://securitycenter.windows.com/):